yixuan116/finmc-tech/README.md

      - MPI: 0.04×-0.06× (significantly slower)
      - OpenMP C: ~0.16× (about 6× slower than NumPy)

-3. **Important Caveat:**
+3. **Important Caveat - Different Simulation Counts:**
+   - **Both charts (left and right) display all 4 backends**, but they were benchmarked with different workloads:
-   - **NumPy/Numba benchmarks**: 50K simulations per horizon
+     - **NumPy and Numba**: 50K simulations per horizon
-   - **MPI/OpenMP benchmarks**: 1M simulations per horizon (20× larger workload)
+     - **MPI (4 ranks) and OpenMP C**: 1M simulations per horizon (20× larger workload)
-   - **Times are not directly comparable** due to different simulation counts
+   - **Runtime values are NOT directly comparable** between NumPy/Numba and MPI/OpenMP
-   - MPI/OpenMP runtimes reflect a much larger computational workload
+   - The higher runtimes for MPI/OpenMP reflect their much larger computational workload (1M vs 50K)
+   - **Speedup calculations** (right chart) compare each backend to NumPy Baseline, but since MPI/OpenMP used different simulation counts, their speedup values are relative to a NumPy baseline that would have been much slower at 1M simulations

 4. **Interpretation:**
    - **Numba Parallel** is the optimal choice for Python-based Monte Carlo simulations in the 50K-100K range
    - **MPI and OpenMP** may be designed for larger-scale problems (1M+ simulations) where their overhead becomes justified
    - The performance gap suggests that for typical Monte Carlo workloads (50K-100K sims), Numba's shared-memory parallelism is more efficient than distributed-memory (MPI) or low-level C (OpenMP) approaches

-**Conclusion**: For production Monte Carlo simulations in the 50K-100K range, **Numba Parallel** provides the best balance of performance, ease of use, and Python integration, delivering 3-4× speedup over pure NumPy while maintaining code simplicity.
+**Final Conclusion**: For production Monte Carlo simulations in the 50K-100K range, **Numba Parallel is the optimal choice**, delivering **3-4× speedup** over pure NumPy while maintaining Python code simplicity.
+While MPI (1M simulations) and OpenMP C (1M simulations) were benchmarked with larger workloads, their higher overhead makes them less efficient than Numba for typical financial simulation scales.
+For very large-scale problems (1M+ simulations), distributed-memory approaches like MPI may become more competitive, but for most production use cases, Numba provides the best performance-to-complexity ratio.

 ---